nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Other relevant tasks would need to be done, including adding commands (and parsers if needed), creating dashboards of these attributes, and making higher-level commands (such as filter, edit, etc.) to accommodate the new attributes.

 ### More task implementation

+**Current implementation in the project:**
+The implementation of task is very fundamental currently, and are mostly very general such as add, edit, view, delete, and filter.
+The attributes of `Task` are very simple, too, which includes only a deadline and progress in addition to basic information such as name and description.

+**Extension features:**
+It is possible to allow advanced `Task` management, such as allowing recurring of tasks.
+This may also be done for other collective attributes that are newly added.

+**Extension guidelines:**
+Create new fields and methods in `Task` class and implement relevant commands.

 ### Custom attributes for projects and persons